0xr0ot/PY_self/spider/QQfind/README.md

-location.py is about abbr of all of foreign city.
+location.py is about abbr of all of foreign city and NO. of all of China city.(cities)
-location4.py is about Latitude and longitude of China city.
+location4.py is about Latitude and longitude of all of China city.(cities)